 authorized recipient of grants for native Hawaiian housing from HUD (or any successor agency).

 The Voting Class shall have voting rights as members of the corporation as specifically set forth in these bylaws.
-Members the Voting Class who are entitled to vote are those members who are in good standing and current on their annual dues as of the close of business on the day prior to the annual meeting, or such other meeting of all the voting members duly called pursuant to these bylaws or under law.
+Members of the Voting Class who are entitled to vote are those members who are in good standing and current on their annual dues.
 Members of the Voting Class shall also be referred to herein as the “voting members”.

 Individual Class.
 Natural persons may become a member of the non-voting “Individual Class”.
 Anyone using a membership with the corporation for economic or professional gain for themselves or on behalf of an organization, company, partnership, or other concern is ineligible for membership into the Individual Class.
 Any member of the Individual Class shall have no voting rights.
+Membership within the Individual Class shall be for a fixed term, matching the calendar year for which the membership dues are paid.

 Associate Class.
 Entities, including federally recognized tribes not eligible to be a Voting Class member, may become a member of the non-voting “Associate Class”.
 Any member of the Associate Class shall have no voting rights.
+Membership within the Associate Class shall be for a fixed term, matching the calendar year for which the membership dues are paid.

 Section 3.
 Application for Membership.
 All applications for membership of any class of members shall be presented promptly for consideration and investigation to the board of directors or to the admissions committee, if an admissions committee has been appointed by the board of directors; and, if an admissions committee has been appointed, it shall report its recommendations promptly to the board of directors.